Tuxion/DoctrineRest/README.md

 ### TODO

-* Test for assignable entity interface check with unit tests.
+* Explicit test for ResultFactory.
 * Helper functions for defining the routes -> models
 * Integration (container) testing
 * Implement pre and post methods